xuanwz11353/a-better-modpack/README.md

 - 4. I have prepared some sharderpacks for you that you can use for a better experience (you can also add your own sharderpacks to the sharderpacks folder)

 - 5. If you encounter problems while playing, please submit it to the issue with the full game log, and I will fix it (provided you have not made any changes to the modpack)
-(For some reason, I may be slow to handle it, I hope you can solve it yourself, commit it to the issue and attach the solution, I really appreciate your help :))
+(For some reason, I may be slow to handle it, I hope you can solve it yourself, commit it to the issue and attach the solution, I really appreciate your help :)）

+-  6. In **1.2.1fix and later**, you can find the disabled [Real Physics PRO] [Distant Horizon] two mods in the mods folder, if you **are confident in your computer's performance**, you can enable them (delete the file suffix .disabled)

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------